COVID-19 and Human Subjects Research

 - Finally, protocols are still being actively reviewed, regardless of the procedures (though review resources are being prioritized to research that can get off the ground immediately, research related to COVID-19, and research that has been funded).
 (Ongoing)

 What is the status of the Human Subjects Research Resumption Working Group?

 The Human Subjects Research Resumption Working Group (HSRR Working Group) met on June 12.
-A framework was discussed for the resumption of in-person human subjects research; that framework is in draft form and will be discussed by the HSRR Working Group.
-By the end of June, a draft will be adopted by the HSRR Working Group, and proposed to the Institutional Review Board as well as the Research Stabilization Committee.
+A framework was discussed for the resumption of in-person human subjects research.
+A final draft is currently circulating, and as soon as final edits are complete, it will be delivered to the Institutional Review Board as well as the Research Stabilization Committee.
 After both entities have reviewed the framework, it will be released to researchers.

 How will researchers use the framework to resume in-person research interactions?

 The framework will identify the types of projects that are permitted to seek resumption of in-person activities.
 Please note that the HSRR Working Group did determine that if research procedures can be done remotely, they should be done remotely for the foreseeable future.
-From there, the IRB will consider the resumption of in-person research activities based on risk assessments in three areas: population, research location(s), and pre-existing risk/benefit assessments (i.e. research with greater direct benefit is given higher priority).
+From there, the IRB will consider the resumption of in-person research activities.

-The Human Research Protections Office will reopen in-person research in phases as outlined by the framework; researchers will self-identify their projects as falling within the “open” part of the framework, and request re-initiation with appropriate updates related to COVID-19.
+The Human Research Protections Office plans to reopen in-person research in phases as outlined by the framework; researchers will self-identify their projects as falling within the “open” part of the framework, and request re-initiation with appropriate updates related to COVID-19.

 Can researchers get those COVID-19 updates in place now?